crowbait/typespec-typescript-emitter/README.md

 TypeScript output to a TypeSpec project.

-Currently, this library is tailored to my specific use case, which is defining an HTTP API.
+Currently, this library is tailored to my specific use case, which is defining HTTP APIs.
 The 'routes'-emitter will only work on HTTP operations. **However**, exporting all models as types is independent of HTTP, and so may also benefit projects with a different usage scenario.

 It can the following things: